gldnfloral/gldnfloral.com/src/content/pages/features.md

     image: /images/feature/feature-card-three.png
     image_alt: Upload box
     title: Free templates to get you started
-    description: "Sendit is used by everyone from small businesses to fortune 500 companies.
-Browse our collection of email marketing templates and start sending beautiful emails in minutes."
+    description: 'Sendit is used by everyone from small businesses to fortune 500 companies.
+Browse our collection of email marketing templates and start sending beautiful emails in minutes.'
     button:
       link: /signup
       text: Try This Free